morphysm/zero-knowledge-decorrelation-prototype/Zeko-merkle-airdrop-contract2/README.md

 ## Related Work and Credits

 Credit to A16Z (https://github.com/a16z/zkp-merkle-airdrop-contracts).
-This application modifies the purpose of the core A16Z repo allowing NFT (ERC721) airdrop as well.
+This application modifies the purpose of the core A16Z repo allowing NFT (ERC721) private airdrops as well.

 ## Purpose